 - Specifies procedures and systems to alert and notify staff, the public, protect residents and property, and request support when needed

 - Identifies personnel, equipment, facilities, supplies, and other resources available for use during response and recovery operations

 The County’s Hazard Mitigation Plan assesses the risks posed by natural and various human-caused hazards, and establishes a mitigation strategy for reducing these risks.
-The existing plan was developed in 2015 in partnership with all ten incorporated cities as well as several water, park, and school districts.
+The existing plan is a multi-jurisdictional effort developed in 2015 in partnership with nine of the County’s ten incorporated cities as well as several water, park, and school districts.
 An approved hazard mitigation plan is required under the Federal Disaster Mitigation Act of 2000 to ensure continued eligibility for future grant funding opportunities, and requires updating every 5 years.